Montana-Media-Arts/webDesignFall2024/_docs/topic-13/02-html5/page-01.md

 ### Forms improvements

-A look at the constraint validation API, several new attributes, new values for the `<input>` attribute type and the new `<output>` element.
+A look at the constraint validation API, several new attributes, new values for the `<input>` attribute type, and the new `<output>` element.
 New semantic elements
 Beside sections, media and forms elements, there are numerous new elements, like `<mark>`, `<figure>`, `<figcaption>`, `<data>`, `<time>`, `<output>`, `<progress>`, or `<meter>` and `<main>`, increasing the number of valid HTML5 elements.

 **Improvement in `<iframe>`**

-Using the sandbox and srcdoc attributes, authors can now be precise about the level of security and the wished rendering of an '<iframe>' element.
+Using the sandbox and srcdoc attributes, authors can now be precise about the level of security and the desired rendering behavior of an '<iframe>' element.

 **MathML**